marcelmeulemans/pause-vercel-projects/README.md

 ## Why

-Vercel **will** bill you for any metered usage traffic that hits your deployments during DDoS attack and Vercel does not offer and automatic spend cap.
+Vercel **will** bill you for any metered usage traffic that hits your deployments during DDoS attack and Vercel does not offer an automatic spend cap.
 This means that your costs can potentially sky rocket similar to [this](https://news.ycombinator.com/item?id=39520776) story.
-See also:
+For more details see:

 https://vercel.com/docs/accounts/spend-management